Who is qualified to provide required door inspections for compliance with the 2015 Life Safety Code?

 Yes.
 The Fire Equipment Distributor and Employee Regulation Act requires that any person, company or corporation which services, recharges, hydrotests, inspects, installs, maintains, alters, repairs, replaces, or services fire extinguishing devices or systems, other than water sprinkler systems be licensed by the Office of the State Fire Marshal.
 The rules governing the licensing of portable fire extinguisher contractors are found within 41 Ill.
 Adm.
 Code.
 It should also be realized that the Act and the subsequently developed Part 250 rules also regulate the design, installation and testing of engineered and pre-engineered fire suppression systems.
 Fire equipment contractor regulation is handled by the OSFM's Division of Fire Prevention and specific questions should be directed to that Division.
 It should also be noted that the Fire Equipment Distributor and Employee Regulation Act does not apply to water sprinkler systems.
 Water sprinkler system design and installation is regulated by the OSFM, but under the Fire Sprinkler Contractor Licensing Act.

-I have designed a fire suppression or fire alarm system to an updated NFPA standard (more recent than the edition referenced by the adopted 2000 Life Safety Code).
+I have designed fire alarm system to an updated NFPA standard (more recent than the edition referenced by the adopted 2015 Life Safety Code).
 Will such a system be considered in compliance with Illinois requirements?